robertwilltryanything-sudo/Disco/DEPLOYMENT.md

 2. Vercel will build and deploy your project.
 3. Once finished, you will get a live URL (e.g., `disco-app.vercel.app`).

-### Step 5: Update Google Cloud Console
+### Step 5: Update Google Cloud Console (Optional)

-For Google Sign-In to work on your new live URL, you must add it to your list of authorized origins.
+If you chose to configure Google Drive sync, you must add your new live URL to your list of authorized origins.

 1. Go to the [Google Cloud Console Credentials page](https://console.cloud.google.com/apis/credentials).
 2. Click on your OAuth 2.0 Client ID.